galdam/MarsClock/DevDocs/build_micropython.md

 # Building MicroPython

 Whilst testing the clock with H:M:S display, I found that the martian time wasn't updating.
-Testing the code in python3.10, everything worked fine.
+Testing the code in python v3.10, everything worked fine.
-I think it comes down to the float precision, MicroPython uses single precision floats by default whist python proper uses double.
+In the end, it comes down to float precision: MicroPython uses single precision floats by default whist python proper uses double.
 This can be changed when uP is built, documentation here is how I did it.